nekogami/active_stripper/README.md

 # active_stripper

-Small gem that allow preprocessing of field (remove emoji, strip...) by creating prepended custom setters.
+Small gem that allows pre processing of attributes (downcase, strip...) by creating prepended custom setters.

 This allows preprocessing of attributes before a custom accessor declared inside the class body is called